Reversal of Tubal Ligation

 Buffalo, NY 14214

-Fro an ideal patient, tubal ligation reveral is 80-90% successful.
+For an ideal patient, tubal ligation reversal is 80-90% successful.

-If you had your tubes tied at the time of cesarean section or shortly after a vaginal delivery, the chances of success of tubal reversal might be somewhat reduced since a larger portion of the tube is typically removed.
+If you had your tubes tied at the time of a cesarean section or shortly after a vaginal delivery, the chances of success may be reduced since a larger portion of the tube is typically removed.

-While it is possible to have your tubes reversed after ablation, your chances of getting pregnant after ablation is exceedingly low because of scar tissue build-up in your uterus.
+Ablation: While it is possible to have your tubes reversed after ablation, your chances of getting pregnant is exceedingly low because of scar tissue build-up in your uterus.

-Fulgrated tubes can be reversed.
+Fulgrated Tubes: Fulgrated tubes can be reversed.
 However, the success rate after reversal is 50%.
 Because of this, some surgeons decline to perform tubal reversal after fulguration.
-Others educate patients about their choices and let them decide whether this is something they wish to proceed with.
+Others educate patients about their choices and let them decide if they wish to proceed.